Metricstream Logo

 Introduction

 Every time you swipe your credit card, log into an online service, or even simply apply for a job, there's an unseen web of rules and standards working to protect your rights and interests.
 These rules are not arbitrary - they are structured guidelines that organizations must adhere to in order to operate ethically and legally.
+According to PwC’s Global Compliance Survey 2025, 85% of respondents say compliance requirements have become more complex in the last three years, and 49% are now using technology for 11 or more compliance activities.
 The backbone of this regulatory framework lies in compliance standards.

 In this article, we will discuss compliance standards in detail, including their types, the challenges organizations face in adhering to them, key considerations for ensuring compliance, benefits, and more.